OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSwitch.rst

     .. cpp:function:: OcaStatus GetPositionNames(OcaList<OcaString> &Names)

         Gets list of names assigned to the switch's positions.
-The return value indicates whether the names were successfully retrieved.

         This method has id ``4.5``.